viebel/klipse-repl/README.md

 # Features

-## def and defn
+## Gentle message when creating variable and functions

 In a ususal REPL, when you create a `var` or a function, the REPL displays the fully qualified name of the `var` that has been created, for instance `#'user/foo`.
 This can be a bit confusing for Clojure beginners who have no idea what a namespace is and what is the meaning of the `#'` symbol.
-In the Klipse REPL:
+In the Klipse REPL, we display a gentle message:

 1. `def` forms return the value of the var
 2. `defn` forms return a message displaying the name of the function and the arguments it expects.